King Pu-tsung

 King Pu-tsung (金溥聰 (Jīn Pǔcōng); born 30 August 1956) is a Taiwanese journalist and politician.
-He served as the Secretary-General of the National Security Council from 25 March 2014 until 12 February 2015.
-King was widely regarded as the most important aide to Ma Ying-jeou.
-He served as the Secretary-General of Kuomintang (KMT) from December 2009 to January 2011.
-King also served as Vice Mayor of Taipei from 2002 to 2006 and had previously been a scholar of journalism.
-King is alleged to be a descendant of the Aisin Gioro clan.
+He was the secretary-general of the National Security Council from 2014 to 2015.
+Previously, he was the head of the Taipei Economic and Cultural Representative Office in the United States from 2012 to 2014 and the deputy mayor of Taipei from 2004 to 2006.

-Education
+Early life and education

+King was born on August 30, 1956, in Tainan, Taiwan.
+He graduated from National Tainan Second Senior High School.

-After graduating from National Tainan Second Senior High School, King studied journalism at National Chengchi University and received his bachelor's degree in the subject.
-He then completed graduate studies in the United States, where he earned a Master of Arts (M.A.) in mass communication from Texas Tech University and his Ph.D. in communications specializing in journalism from the University of Texas at Austin in 1994 under journalism scholar Maxwell McCombs.
-His doctoral dissertation was titled, "Issue agendas in the 1992 Taiwan legislative election."
+After high school, King graduated from National Chengchi University with a bachelor's degree in journalism.
+He then completed graduate studies in the United States, earning a Master of Arts (M.A.) in mass communication from Texas Tech University and his Ph.D. in communication studies from the University of Texas at Austin in 1994.
+His doctoral dissertation, completed under journalism scholar Maxwell McCombs, was titled, "Issue agendas in the 1992 Taiwan legislative election."